phxql/easy-krypto/doc/howto.md

 ## Encrypt something with a password

 To encrypt or decrypt something with a password, the password needs to be converted to a key.
 To make that process secure, a salt is needed.
-You can generate a random one and store that somewhere.
+You can generate a random salt and store that somewhere.
 The salt doesn't need to be private, everyone can see it.
 When the same salt and password is given to the key converter function, the same key is returned.

 ```kotlin